Origin of speech: Distinctive features theory

-The human supralaryngeal tract is said to be digital in the sense that it is an arrangement of moveable toggles or switches, each of which, at any one time, must be in one state or another.
-The vocal cords, for example, are either vibrating (producing a sound) or not vibrating (in silent mode).
-By virtue of simple physics, the corresponding distinctive feature – in this case, "voicing" – cannot be somewhere in between.
-The options are limited to "off" and "on".
-Equally digital is the feature known as "nasalisation".
-At any given moment the soft palate or velum either allows or does not allow sound to resonate in the nasal chamber.
-In the case of lip and tongue positions, more than two digital states may be allowed.

 The theory that speech sounds are composite entities constituted by complexes of binary phonetic features was first advanced in 1938 by the Russian linguist Roman Jakobson.
 A prominent early supporter of this approach was Noam Chomsky, who went on to extend it from phonology to language more generally, in particular to the study of syntax and semantics.
 In his 1965 book, Aspects of the Theory of Syntax, Chomsky treated semantic concepts as combinations of binary-digital atomic elements explicitly on the model of distinctive features theory.
 The lexical item "bachelor", on this basis, would be expressed as [+ Human], [+ Male], [- Married].

 Supporters of this approach view the vowels and consonants recognised by speakers of a particular language or dialect at a particular time as cultural entities of little scientific interest.
 From a natural science standpoint, the units which matter are those common to Homo sapiens by virtue of biological nature.
 By combining the atomic elements or "features" with which all humans are innately equipped, anyone may in principle generate the entire range of vowels and consonants to be found in any of the world's languages, whether past, present or future.
 The distinctive features are in this sense atomic components of a universal language.